 A fundamental part of safe firearm handling is understanding your weapon.
-While not everyone needs to have built their own firearm from an 80% lower, they do need to be able to “field strip” their weapon for safe cleaning, know the signs of malfunction, and how to determine when something is wrong with the weapon.
+While not everyone needs to have custom built their own firearm, they do need to be able to “field strip” their weapon for safe cleaning, know the signs of malfunction, and how to determine when something is wrong with the weapon.
 Most manufacturers provide user manuals that offer this information alongside gun safety tips, replacement part order forms, and warranty information.
 If you don’t own the gun, don’t be afraid to ask questions of the owner or vendor.
 They’ll be happy to talk to you about the weapon and its features.

 Use The Right Ammunition

 Along with educating yourself about the weapon, educate yourself about the recommended ammunition and any similarly designated ammo that could be mistaken for it.
 Improper ammunition or ammunition loaded to improper pressures could lead to malfunctions in the firearm that create unsafe situations.
 The rules of gun safety at many ranges prohibit the use of reloads, but even among commercially produced ammunition, there are variations within calibers to be aware of.
 As an example, rounds designated +P should only be used in guns that are rated +P for that caliber.
 Meanwhile, some cartridges, such as the .22 have similarly named ammo, like the .22 Short, .22 Long, .22 Long Rifle (LR), and .22 Mag can be easily confused even before factoring in subsonic, standard, high velocity, and hypervelocity designations.